-On Friday September 29,2017 from 4:00 PM to 6:00 PM, we kicked off the construction of our new community garden at Northampton Free Library, the branch library in Nassawadox, Virginia.
+On Friday, September 29, 2017, we kicked off the construction of our new community garden at Northampton Free Library, the branch library in Nassawadox, Virginia.

 Thanks to the help of Christina Ruszczyk-Murray, 4-H Extension Agent/Unit Coordinator with Virginia Cooperative Extension – Northampton County, the library recently received a grant from Virginia Cooperative Extension Family Nutrition Program.
 This grant provided the funding for the materials to create the community garden and is part of the Eat Smart, Move More campaign.

-To celebrate the start of the garden, we hosted a short reception at 4:00 PM, followed by hands-on children’s activities.
+To celebrate the start of the garden, we hosted a short reception, followed by hands-on children’s activities.